Andrewsper/CS431ObstacleAvoidanceRobot/README.md

         calculate the optimal detection range given the robot radius and the requested collision distance called theta

         initialize turn left and turn right to False

+        initialize the image_lock and scan_data_lock condition synchronization primitives

+        initialize cvBridge for ROS to CV image conversion

+        initialize a ros subscriber for camera

+        create a thread to listen to /camera messages

         create a thread to run the control loop